Questions and answers

 These changes may affect you if you currently qualify for either the maximum percentage for a house, or the maximum cash discount.
 If you already have an application in the system and you are affected by the changes, your landlord should inform you.
 You can check your current likely discount using our discounts calculator.

 21. I have an application in the system.
 Do I have to start my application again to get the bigger discount?

 If you are due to complete your purchase after the changes are legally in effect and you qualify for the bigger discount, your landlord will have to apply the new maximum discount; you will not need to reapply.

 22. I’ve heard the qualifying period for eligibility is changing too.
 When will that be in force?

 The Government has announced plans to change minimum eligibility period from five years public sector tenancy to three.
 This requires a change to the law.
-This is expected to be in place in late 2014, subject to Parliamentary approval.
+This is expected to be in place in early 2015, subject to Parliamentary approval.

 The Bill’s progress can be tracked at;